samarthum/klarna_assignment/README.md

 The problem is of credit default prediction.
 As is typical in such problems, the target variable 'default' was highly imabalanced with only 1.5% defaults.
 Since I had to create an end-to-end to solution in a limited amount of time, I didn't spend too much time on optimising all possible parts of the process.

+## File Structure

+- The analysis and model building is contained in the notebooks/ folder.
+The EDA notebook has a very basic EDA process, and the Baseline notebook builds a simple model using Random Undersampling.
+- The code for the API as well as the model files are contained in the src/ folder.

 ## Approach

 - A very basic, high-level EDA was performed to check between-feature correlation, and also correlation of all features with the target variable.